NaluCFD/Nalu/docs/source/verification/verification.rst

 The second, and final application test is an ABL-based simulation that first runs a precursor periodic solution in order to capture an appropriate ABL specification.
-The boundary data saved from the precursor simualtion is then used as an inflow boundary condition for the subsequent ABL simulation.
+The boundary data saved from the precursor simulation are then used as an inflow boundary condition for the subsequent ABL simulation.
 As the precurosr is run for a smaller time frame than the subsequent simulation, the usage of data cycling is active.
 This full integration test is captured within the regression test suite.
 The simulation is described as a non-isothermal turbulent flow.